itzKeerthi/AstronomyCal/README.md

 Use this link to get an idea about the light conditions at night in your area. https://www.lightpollutionmap.info/#zoom=13.28&lat=29.8641&lon=77.8984&layers=B0FFFFFFFTFFFFFFFFFFF

 ## Air Pollution
+info needed

 ## Moonlight
 The moon is beautiful for sure, but it can be too big and annoying especially when you want to see meteor showers and comets.
-The ideal time for observations is either during new moon.
-Since not everyday is new moon, before moonrise and after moonset are ideal conditions too. https://www.timeanddate.com/moon/phases/
+The ideal time for observations is during new moon.
+Since not everyday is new moon, before moonrise and after moonset are ideal timings too. https://www.timeanddate.com/moon/phases/

 # Support the International Dark-Sky Association